JuliaLinearAlgebra/LinearMaps.jl/README.md

 ## Examples

-The `LinearMap` object combines well with the iterative eigensolver `eigs`, which is the Julia wrapper for Arpack, and with iterative solvers from [IterativeSolvers.jl](https://github.com/JuliaMath/IterativeSolvers.jl).
+The `LinearMap` object combines well with the iterative eigensolver `eigs` from [Arpack.jl](https://github.com/JuliaLinearAlgebra/Arpack.jl) and with iterative solvers from [IterativeSolvers.jl](https://github.com/JuliaMath/IterativeSolvers.jl).

 ```
 using LinearMaps